Special points on intersections of hypersurfaces

 Historically, many upper bounds on $\RD(n)$ have been phrased in terms of values at which a specific number of coefficients can be eliminated from a generic degree $n$ polynomial.
 For example, Hamilton's \cite{Hamilton1836} extension of Bring's \cite{Bring1786} reduction of the quintic established that

-and so on, i.e., that at least $4$ terms can be eliminated from the generic degree $n$ polynomial whenever $n \geq 5$.
-We formally introduce the function $\mch: \Nb_{\geq 1} \to \Nb_{\geq 1}$ to capture this phenomena,
+and so on, i.e., that at least $4$ coefficients can be eliminated from the generic degree $n$ polynomial whenever $n \geq 5$.
+Following \cite{Dixmier1993}, we formally introduce the function $\mch: \Nb_{\geq 1} \to \Nb_{\geq 1}$ to capture this phenomenon:

-and we note that its asymptotic growth has been implicit in much of the literature surrounding resolvent degree.
-The quadratic, cubic, and quartic formulas give $\mch(1) = 2$, $\mch(2) = 3$, and $\mch(3) = 4$; Bring's reduction of the quintic shows $\mch(4) = 5$; and Hilbert's argument reducing the nontic to four variables by way of the 27 lines on a cubic surface \cite{Hilbert1927} shows $\mch(5) \leq 9$.
+Establishing upper bounds on $\mch(r)$ has been implicit in much of the literature surrounding resolvent degree.
+From this perspective, Bring showed $\mch(4) = 5$, and Hilbert's sketch \cite{Hilbert1927}\footnote{The first proof of this fact is due to Wiman \cite{Wiman1927, Sutherland2021Translation}; a proof also appears in the appendix of \cite{Dixmier1993}.} reducing the nonic to four variables by way of the 27 lines on a cubic surface gives $\mch(5) \leq 9$.
 Among other things, Hamilton established that $\mch(r)$ is well-defined for all $r$.
 Modern interest begins with Brauer's bound \cite{Brauer1975}:

-for any $r \geq 4$, with improvements due to \cite{Wolfson2020}, and the best prior results appearing in \cites{HeberleSutherland2023, Sutherland2022}.
-Our first results improve these bounds for low $r$.
+for any $r \geq 4$, with improvements due to \cite{Wolfson2020}, and the best prior results appearing in \cite{Sutherland2022, HS2023}.
+Our first results improve these upper bounds for several values of $r$.